bryanlammon/supra/readme.md

 Supra normally assumes that the first footnote in a document is numbered 1, the second 2, etc.
 If you plan to change the numbers for any footnotes—say, to turn the first footnote into a \*—then you need to offset the footnote counter.
-The offset counter is invoked with the `-f/--offset` argument.
+The offset counter is invoked with the `-f` or `--offset` argument.
 To skip some of the first footnotes, follow the argument with a negative number.
 To start at a later number, follow the argument with a positive number.